Xinglab/rMATS-DVR/README.md

 ## Output

 The final output files are in "Prefix_rMATS-DVR_results" folder, including "rMATS-DVR_Result.txt" and "rMATS-DVR_Result_summary.txt".
-"rMATS-DVR_Result.txt" provides the SNV information, read counts, P value, FDR, gene location, and multiple annotations based on known databases. "rMATS-DVR_Result_summary.txt" summarizes the frequencies of all types of total SNVs and DVRs respectively.
+"rMATS-DVR_Result.txt" provides the variant information, read counts, P value, FDR, gene location, and multiple annotations based on known databases. "rMATS-DVR_Result_summary.txt" summarizes the frequencies of all types of total variants and DVRs respectively, they are also substratified into known SNPs, known RNA editing sites, and novel variants.
 All other files are temporary files.

 ###1. rMATS-DVR_Result.txt
 	 Chroms: Chromosome of variant.